metaborg/relations/README.md

+# This project has been moved

+The project has been moved to https://github.com/MetaBorgCube/IceDust.

 # Relational programming

 This is an information system modeling language; a declarative specification language with first class relations and derived values.